adiSuper94/turbo-guacamole/DESIGN.md

 So essentially the Question is CP v AP.

 If we want to be flexible and be able to switch DBs we definitely need to make sure DB call are abstracted away from business logic.
 And we can then pug different DB adapters as we please.

+## Decision:
+Start by using PG.
+Setup monitoring infra to measure performance.
+And then use different DB if need arises.

 ---